sagemathinc/http-proxy-3/README.md

 # http-proxy-3

-http\-proxy\-3 is a modern rewrite of [http\-proxy](https://github.com/http-party/node-http-proxy), the original nodejs http proxy server. `http-proxy-3` is an HTTP programmable proxying library that supports http/https and websockets.
+http\-proxy\-3 is a modern drop-in-replacement rewrite of [http\-proxy](https://github.com/http-party/node-http-proxy), the original nodejs http proxy server. `http-proxy-3` is an HTTP programmable proxying library that supports http/https and websockets.
 It is suitable for implementing components